chuksdsilent/Devops/4. Continuous delivery for java app/README.md

      - Sonarqube (80 from my ip, 80 from jenkins sg, 9000)
 4. Launch ec2 instances for

-   - Jenkins(Ubuntu)
-     - Login into jenkins and cat the url to the password
-     - complete installation
    - Nexus(centos7)

      - Click on signin